 It may sound a bit counter-intuitive, but remaining invested during market dips could be a wise move as it could help to smooth out bumps and maximise your potential returns.
 For instance, if you had invested £10,000 in the FTSE 100 at the start of 2000 and remained invested until the end of 2019, you could have ended up with about £21,255, meaning your money could have grown on average by 5.4% on an annual basis (including reinvested dividends).
 If you had taken your money out, you could have missed some of the best days and your gain may have been much lower, and depending on how long you were out of the market, you could have even made a loss.

 Generally speaking, sticking with your investments over the long-term, regardless of market fluctuations, tends to pay off.
 In fact, according to many studies, the longer you invest, the more likely you are to see positive growth.
-For example, people who invested in the FTSE 100 for any 10-year period between 1986 and December 2019 have had an 89% chance of making a gain2.
+For example, people who invested in the FTSE 100 for any 10-year period since 1984 have had an 89% chance of making a positive return2.

 Investing when markets fall

 Well, now let’s get to the interesting (and potentially mind-blowing) part!
 Not everything is gloomy when markets drop.
 In fact, falling markets mean that investments are becoming cheaper and you’ve got the opportunity to grab bargains.
 More importantly, you could make a gain if the investments you’ve purchased go up in value.
 You might even want to consider taking the approach of investing little and often; that way you could have the capacity to pick cheap investments if they drop in price.

 With Wealthify, getting your Plan topped up regularly is easy!
 All you need to do is set up a Direct Debit and you may be able to make the most of falling markets and the opportunities they present.

 Past performance is not a reliable indicator of future results.

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.